User Review( votes)

 This article was co-written with Murray Thiessen, Consulting Agricultural Mechanic.

-Airblast sprayer wheel assemblies should be cleaned and inspected as part of regular annual maintenance.
+Sprayer wheel assemblies should be cleaned and inspected as part of regular annual maintenance.
 Wheel bearing maintenance before long-term storage may prevent water from corroding the bearings.
-The exploded diagram details the parts found in a typical wheel assembly.
+The exploded diagram details the parts found in a typical trailed air-assist sprayer wheel assembly.

-The following procedure was performed on a 2012 Durand-Wayland sprayer by the sprayer-whisperer: Mr. M. Thiessen, Consulting Agricultural Mechanic, Ontario.
+The following procedure was performed on a 2012 Durand-Wayland sprayer by Mr. Murray Thiessen, Consulting Agricultural Mechanic and renowned “Sprayer Whisperer”.
 The steps are applicable to most sprayer makes and models.
 The entire process should take approximately half-an-hour per wheel.

 Empty the sprayer and park it in a well-lit, level spot.
 Un-hitch the tractor and raise one side of the sprayer using a bottle or floor jack to clear the wheel.
 Secure the sprayer with a jack stand.